rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/users/get-list-users-v2.0.rst

 each  user including email, name, user ID, account configuration and status information.

-- If this request is issued by a user holding the Identity admin role ( ``identity:user-admin`` ), it returns a list of all users for the tenant.
+- If this request is issued by a user holding the Identity user admin role ( ``identity:user-admin`` ), it returns a list of all users for the domain.
   To find a single user, include the ``name`` in the request.

+- If this request is issued by a user holding the Identity user manage role (``identity:user-manage``), it returns a list of all users with the Identity user role (``identity:default``) within their domain.

 - If this request is issued by a user holding the Identity user role (``identity:default``), the operation returns only information about the user account.

 .. note::